quinngroup/Twitter-Embedding-Analysis/README.md

  - Remove or move all files that are not being used
  - Background research to compile for intro portion of manuscript

+**Data Visualization:**
+ - Create file chunks (~10k files each) organized chronologically and output the preprocessed tweets into text files
+ - Create graphs (Matplotlib) of word frequencies over each chunk of files
+ - Jupyter Notebook hosted on MyBinder to show graphs (WIP)

 **Preprocessing Milestone:**
  - Code that reads .json file, processes the tweets by removing hashtags, usernames, rt's, and common stop words, and separates them into dictionaries by week or month(36 weeks total, 8 months) 2018-10-22 is the start 2018-09-20 is the end
    - The dictionaries can be saved as text files as long as there is a character that separates all of the tweets